flowplayer/wordpress-flowplayer/readme.txt

 3. You can store your videos on Amazon S3 or any other cloud host and add the links manually.

 = What video format do I need? =
 It is recommended to add at least two [video formats](https://flowplayer.org/docs/setup.html?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Flowplayer%20Plugin#video-formats) so that the video plays on as many browsers as possible.
 By default Flowplayer attempts to use HTML5 video, and if it's not supported then Flash (9.0+) and MP4 is used.
-MP4 is enough for complete browser support, but providing WebM and/or OGG video gives you broader support for HTML5 video which is the preferred technology.
+MP4 is enough for complete browser support, but providing WebM video gives you broader support for HTML5 video which is the preferred technology.

 = Why use Flowplayer when there is video support since WordPress 3.6? =